grantcolley/dotnetwhat/README.md

 >  <AllowUnsafeBlocks>true</AllowUnsafeBlocks>
 >  ```

-The following [C# code](https://github.com/grantcolley/dotnetwhat/blob/810ce35178fffb9ec70ad3e29a93e76c8c7754c8/tests/TestCases.cs#L46) shows how an immutable string, can actually be mutated by directly accessing it in memory.
+The following [C# code](https://github.com/grantcolley/dotnetwhat/blob/15f618ccf2d8f0eef09fa42f3971b1e03aa0108d/tests/TestCases.cs#L46) shows how an immutable string, can be mutated by directly accessing it in memory using `unsafe` and `fixed`.
 The `unsafe` keyword allows us to create a [pointer](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code#pointer-types) `char* ptr` using the `fixed` statement, which gives us direct access to the value in the variable `source`, allowing us to directly replace each character in memory with a character from the variable `target`.
 >  **Warning** this example works because the number of characters in `source` and `target` are equal.
 ```C#
         [TestMethod]